-The Post-it icon where users can add text or attachments associated with positions.
-All new positions should have text that justifies the request for the new position and an attached NPD-19.
+The yellow notepad icon where users can add text or attachments associated with positions.
+All new positions should have text that justifies the request for the new position and an approved NPD-19 attached.

 Priority

 The ranking of importance of decision units in NEBS under the Account Maintenance tab.
 All decision units with the exception of B-000, M-100 and M-150 must be given a priority (Budget Account priority and Department priority) so that decisions can be made in regard to limited funding.